Aneeta Prem: Honours, awards and achievements

+Prem was in the Independent on Sunday's Happy List 2014 (awarded to people who make life better for others).
 Prem was chosen by British Airways to be featured as part of their BA 100 campaign.
 The campaign celebrated 100 makers of Modern Britain, people who make Britain the creative, open-minded, pioneering and welcoming place it is today.
 She was appointed Member of the Order of the British Empire (MBE) in the 2023 New Year Honours for charitable service.

 Trigeminal Neuralgia

 Aneeta's experience of bilateral Trigeminal Neuralgia began in 2010, with severe pain and resulting sleep deprivation.
 Her condition remained undiagnosed until 2017.
-MVD Surgery to ameliorate the pain on the right-hand side was performed at UCHL in December 2019.
+She underwent microvascular decompression surgery at UCHL to ameliorate the pain on the right-hand side in December 2019.